adamhaile/surplus/README.md

 })();
 ```

 These DOM instructions create real DOM nodes that match your JSX.
-Surplus removes the complexity and cost of the virtual DOM "middle layer" that usually stands between your JSX and the DOM.
+There's no virtual DOM middle layer standing between your JSX and the DOM.

 DOM updates are handled by [S computations](https://github.com/adamhaile/S#computations).